 From an evolutionary viewpoint this subgenus is even older and more primitive than the 'classic' subgen.
 Aristolochia representing 'living fossils' in that context.

 Thus subgen.
-Siphisia is not a species-rich lineage and can be further divided into the following sections only:
+Siphisia is not a species-rich lineage comparably and can be further divided into the following sections:

 restricted to S-China and few adjacent countries.